Easy Oven-Fried Chicken Recipe

 How long do you cook raw chicken in the oven?

-Chicken Temperature.
-Chicken should be cooked to 165 degrees F when tested with a digital thermometer in the thickest part.
+Chicken Temperature: Chicken is cooked when the internal temperature reaches 165°F when tested with a digital meat thermometer (affiliate link) in the thickest part.

 How to store leftovers